Angga-Nugraha/Angga-Nugraha/README.md

 ## Hi All! 👋
 I'm **Angga Nugraha**. 😊

-## About Me:
-🎓 I'm a **College Student** in Universitas Adhirajasa Reswara Sanjaya,
+🎓 I'm a **College Student** in Universitas Adhirajasa Reswara Sanjaya, at the faculty of technology and information.

-🎓 I am a graduate of the Batch 3 MSIB program from Dicoding Academy x Kampus Merdeka, with a Multi-platform and Back-end Programming.
+🎓 I am a graduate of the Batch 3 MSIB program from Dicoding Academy x Kampus Merdeka, with Multi-platform and Back-end Programming.

-💬 If you are interested in getting to know me, lets connect to my [Linkedin](https://www.linkedin.com/in/angga-nugraha-126bb8152/).
+💬 If you are interested in getting to know me, let's connect to my [Linkedin](https://www.linkedin.com/in/angga-nugraha-126bb8152/).

 ### Github Statistic
 <p align="left">